aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 }
 ```

+I am only showing the auth and resetPassword methods of AuthRouteMethods class and I am only showing the call to the resetPassword from inside the closure returned by the auth method.

+So we can see that `AuthRouteMethods::auth` method returns a closure that calls the resetPassword method.

-So when the `auth` closure calls the other route registration methods using the `$this` pointer that was bound to the `Illuminate\Routing\Router` class, it re-enters the `__call` of the `Macroable` trait method and finds each of those other closures from the Laravel UI package `AuthRouteMethods` class that were added to the `$macros` array and calls them.
+When the `auth` closure calls the other route registration methods using the `$this` pointer that was bound to the `Illuminate\Routing\Router` class, it re-enters the `__call` of the `Macroable` trait method and finds each of those other closures from the `Laravel\UI` package `AuthRouteMethods` class that were added to the `$macros` array and calls them.

 ## The full Macroable trait implementation